talon-one/talon_one.js/docs/ManagementApi.md

   'pageSize': 1000, // Number | The number of items in the response.
   'skip': 789, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
-  'identifier': "identifier_example", // String | The card code by which to filter loyalty cards in the response.
+  'identifier': "identifier_example", // String | The card code by which to filter loyalty cards in the response.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`.
   'profileId': 789, // Number | Filter results by customer profile ID.
   'batchId': "batchId_example" // String | Filter results by loyalty card batch ID.
 };